The Fedibook project

 Why can't I post to The World?

-When you post publicly to the Fediverse, your content can reach anyone.
+When you post publicly, your content can reach anyone.
 That creates a responsibility to handle reports, abuse, and unwanted content at scale.
-Fedibook's model sidesteps this entirely: if a friend posts something inappropriate, you simply remove them as a friend.
-If a group member does the same, the group admin can remove them.
+Fedibook's model sidesteps this entirely: if a friend posts something inappropriate, you remove them as a friend.
+If a group member does the same, the group admin removes them.
 The community moderates itself naturally through existing relationships — no dedicated moderation infrastructure required.

 Is Fedibook free?
 Forever?